Eschatologue/CM_wiki/docs/class/ranger/index.md

 You gain a Fighting Style feat of your choice (see chapter 5).
 Instead of choosing one of those feats, you can choose the option below.

 ***Druidic Warrior.*** You learn two Druid cantrips of your choice (see the Druid class’s section for a list of Druid spells).
 Guidance and Starry Wisp are recommended.
 The chosen cantrips count as Ranger spells for you, and Wisdom is your spellcasting ability for them.
 Whenever you gain a Ranger level, you can replace one of these cantrips with another Druid cantrip.

-### Level 3: Ranger's Aptidude

-You gain one of the following benefits:

-***Beast Tamer***
-You have cultivated a strong bond with animals.
-You can cast *Find Familiar*, but only as a ritual.

-***Urban Tracker***
-You are an expert at navigating the labyrinthine Citadel Cities as well as the wilds.
-You gain Proficiency in Acrobatics and Sleight of Hand.

-***Wasteland Wanderer***
-Choose one of the following damage types: :dmg-cold: Cold, :dmg-fire: Fire, :dmg-poison: Poison, or :dmg-lightning: Lightning.
-You gain :dmg-res: Resistance to the chosen damage type.
-You can choose this benefit again if you are given the option to, choosing the same damage type gives you :dmg-imm: Immunity to that damage type.

-You gain one additional *Ranger's Aptidude* benefit when you reach level 9 and one more at level 17.

 ### Level 3: Ranger Subclass